Casualty (TV series): Setting

+Locations

-The interior A&E set for the first series was at BBC Television Centre in London, where the set had to be “struck” once filming had finished each night.
+The interior A&E set for the first series was at BBC Television Centre in London, where the set had to be "struck" once filming had finished each night.
 By Series 2, a permanent interior set was built in a warehouse on Kingsland trading estate in the St. Philip's area of Bristol, close to where the exterior shots of the A&E and hospital were filmed.

 The set remained at the warehouse for 24 years, until production moved to Cardiff during Series 26 in 2011.

 Allen House, part of the Ashley Down Centre campus at City of Bristol College, served as the location for most exterior shots of the hospital's A&E entrance from 1986 until 2002.
 In 2002, a new exterior set was constructed at Lawrence Hill Industrial Park, Bristol.

 The two part episode "Next of Kin", which depicted a fire destroying the hospital department, was the last episode filmed in Bristol, and the first episode filmed in Cardiff "Duty of Care" aired on 7 January 2012 as an 80-minute special.

-Since 2011, Casualty has been produced at Roath Lock Studios in Cardiff with a permanent base housing interior and exterior sets as well as production offices.
+Since 2011, Casualty has been produced at Roath Lock Studios in Cardiff with a permanent base housing interior and exterior sets, as well as production offices.
 Additionally, railway scenes are filmed at various preserved railways, including the West Somerset Railway, Avon Valley Railway, and Barry Tourist Railway.
-For the premiere of Series 33, filming took place in Bristol and Yate in May 2018.
+For the premiere of series 33, filming took place in Bristol and Yate in May 2018.

 There have been multiple episodes of Casualty taking place partially or entirely abroad, filmed in the following countries: